There seem to two types of travelers in Vietnam: the ones that never make it to Hue, and the ones that go there for the food.

 Still hungry?
 Here.

 Other cities might be friendlier or more beautiful... but you'll never find the foodie experience of Hue anywhere else.
-Rest up - you have had a full day!

 Follow BurghGal on Instagram because you actually won't regret it: